Statistics (YTD)

 Which means for our asset as example:

-• The maximum days below previous high over 5 years of US Market Strategy Unhedged is 262 days, which is smaller, thus better compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days under water of 262 days in the last 5 years of US Market Strategy Unhedged, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)

-• Looking at maximum days below previous high in of 262 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (488 days).
+• Looking at maximum days under water in of 262 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (488 days).

 AveDuration: